tangowithcode/tango_with_django_2/manuscript/chapter-system-setup.md

 1. Enter the following commands to install `virtualenv` and helper functions provided in the user-friendly wrapper.

    {lang="bash",linenos=off}
    	$ sudo port install py37-virtualenv
    	$ sudo port install py37-virtualenvwrapper

 2. Activate `py37-virtualenv` with the following command.

    {lang="bash",linenos=off}
    	$ sudo port select --set virtualenv virtualenv37

 3. Edit your `~/.profile` file.
 Add the following four lines at the end of the file.

    {lang="bash",linenos=off}
    	export VIRTUALENVWRAPPER_PYTHON='/opt/local/bin/python3.7'
    	export VIRTUALENVWRAPPER_VIRTUALENV='/opt/local/bin/virtualenv-3.7'
    	export VIRTUALENVWRAPPER_VIRTUALENV_CLONE='/opt/local/bin/virtualenv-clone-3.7'
    	source /opt/local/bin/virtualenvwrapper.sh-3.7

 4. Save the file and close all open Terminals.
 Open a new Terminal.
 Everything should now be working and ready for you to use.

-N> ### Installating Additional Software with MacPorts N>
+I> ### Installating Additional Software with MacPorts I>
-N> MacPorts provides an extensive, preconfigured library of open-source software suited specifically for development environments.
+I> MacPorts provides an extensive, preconfigured library of open-source software suited specifically for development environments.
 When you need something new, it's a cinch to install. **For example,** you want to install the *LaTeX* typesetting system, search [the MacPorts ports list](https://www.macports.org/ports.php) -- the resultant package name being `texlive-latex`.
 This could then be installed with the command `$ sudo port install texlive-latex`.
 All software that LaTeX is dependent upon is also installed.
 This saves you significant amounts of time trying to find all the right bits of software to make things work.
-N>
+I>
-N> To view the packages MacPorts has already installed on your system, issue the command `$ port list installed`.
+I> To view the packages MacPorts has already installed on your system, issue the command `$ port list installed`.
 You will see `python37` listed!

 ### Linux Distributions
 There are many different ways in which you can download, install and run an updated version of Python on your Linux distribution.
 Methodologies unfortunately vary from distribution to distribution.
 To compound this, almost all distributions of Linux don't have a precompiled version of Python 3.7 ready for you to download and start using (at the time of writing), although the latest release of Ubuntu use Python 3.6 (which is sufficient).